docpile/MyDocpile/README.md

 The MyDocpile software is designed to have **the least depenencies possible**.
 So, no big MySQL database (in fact, as for the app itself, no db at all).
 Of course, this does not scale much.
 On the other hand, *it was never a design goal to write a second Nextcloud!*

-**❗Very Important Notice:** *None* - repeat: **_none_** - of the MyDocpile PHP code or its data itself is to be stored within the www-root.
+**❗Very Important Notice:** *None* - repeat: **_none_** - of the MyDocpile PHP code or its data is to be stored within the www-root.
 From the very beginning, it was designed to, except for a small index.php stub and some js, css and image files needed, **_completely live outside of www-root_**.
 This was a deliberate design decision to elimiate many security risks commercial products are suffering from.
-And as you cannot trust AI too much security-wise, better safe than sorry.
-Make sure to adjust your PHP "openbasedir" setting accordingly (See the installation guide; the install.sh will show you the necessary changes to make).
+Make sure to adjust your PHP "open_basedir" setting accordingly (See the installation guide; the install.sh will show you the necessary changes to make).

 ## 🚀 Features